MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/how-to-revoscalepy.md

 ---

-# required metadata
-title: "How to use revoscalepy with Apache Spark - Machine Learning Server   "
+title: How to use revoscalepy with Apache Spark - Machine Learning Server
-description: "Learn what you can do with revoscalepy in a Spark compute context in Machine learning Server."
+description: Learn what you can do with revoscalepy in a Spark compute context in Machine learning Server.
-keywords: ""
+keywords:
-author: "dphansen"
+author: dphansen
-ms.author: "davidph"
+ms.author: davidph
-manager: "cgronlun"
+manager: cgronlun
-ms.date: "09/19/2017"
+ms.date: 09/19/2017
-ms.topic: "conceptual"
+ms.topic: how-to
-ms.prod: "mlserver"
+ms.prod: mlserver

-# optional metadata
-#ROBOTS: ""
+#ROBOTS:
-#audience: ""
+#audience:
-#ms.devlang: ""
+#ms.devlang:
-#ms.reviewer: ""
+#ms.reviewer:
-#ms.suite: ""
+#ms.suite:
-#ms.tgt_pltfrm: ""
+#ms.tgt_pltfrm:
-ms.technology: ""
+ms.technology:
-#ms.custom: ""
+#ms.custom:
 ---

 # How to use revoscalepy in a Spark compute context